ThinkInvis/RoR2-TILER2/ModMeta/README.md

 - CatalogBoilerplate now exposes a substage for firing an event when the catalog is ready (`public virtual void SetupCatalogReady()`).
 - Lots of behind-the-scenes VS warning/message cleanup.
 - Updated for latest RoR2 version.

-**6.3.0**

-- FakeInventory.ignoreFakes is now exposed to public API, and is now an int instead of a bool.
-	- Increment FakeInventory.ignoreFakes whenever you enter a method where you don't want fake items to be considered as part of item count (e.g. while removing or upgrading items).
-Decrement it before leaving the method.
-- Added more sources of IgnoreFakes.
-FakeInventory should now have better interaction with Egocentrism, Benthic Bloom, Bulwark's Ambry (if player has fake artifact keys *somehow*), and ItemStealController.